 The George O. Spain Jr. Memorial Healing Run is the Northwest Iowa American Legion Riders (ALR) main fundraiser in the summer months.
 We figure we want to find ways to help veterans and their families in our area, so we may as well have fun doing it!
 In a nutshell, we hold a poker-style motorcycle run the second Saturday of every September.
-Twenty bucks gets you in, all vehicles are welcome.
-We have food and an auction afterwards, and live music!
+Twenty-five bucks gets you in, all vehicles are welcome.
+We have food and an auction afterwards, oh my!
 It’s a good time, trust me.